 Beard Motorsports Overview

 Beard Motorsports is an American professional stock car racing team that competes part-time in the NASCAR Cup Series.
-Founded in 1982 by Mark Beard, the team is based in Mooresville, North Carolina, and is owned by Linda Beard, Mark Beard Jr., and Annie Beard.
-The team races primarily with Chevrolet vehicles, including the No. 62 Chevrolet Camaro ZL1 1LE, and has built a reputation for perseverance and steady progress in the highly competitive NASCAR environment.
-Despite not having secured race victories or championships, Beard Motorsports has achieved notable finishes such as a top-five placement in a NASCAR Cup Series race in 2022.
+The organization was founded in 1982 by Mark Beard for competition in the NASCAR Busch Series and has since evolved into a respected part-time Cup Series contender.
+The team is based in Mooresville, North Carolina, and is currently owned by Linda Beard, Mark Beard Jr., and Annie Beard.
+Beard Motorsports operates primarily with the No. 62 Chevrolet Camaro ZL1 1LE and maintains a technical alliance with Richard Childress Racing.
+The team has yet to secure a race victory in any of the three national series it has competed in, but has achieved several notable finishes including the team’s first top-five result in a NASCAR Cup Series race in 2022.
+The organization is known for its participation in superspeedway races and has developed a reputation for qualifying well and running competitive despite its limited schedule.

 Founding and Organizational Origins